 In Situ Leach and Conventional Uranium-Recovery Methods

 From 1972 through 1985, uranium recovery in Texas was dominated by conventional mining and milling.
-More recently, companies have been using in situ leaching (ISL), a process that makes possible the recovery of uranium without disturbing the natural surface, generating dust, or producing waste known as tailings.
+More recently, companies (licensees) have been using in situ leaching (ISL), a process that makes possible the recovery of uranium without disturbing the natural surface, generating dust, or producing waste known as tailings.

-The ISL method involves these steps (diagram of in situ leaching):
+The ISL method involves these steps: